 Anglicans have been campaigning for nuclear disarmament within the Church of England for many years.
 One of the strongest voices has been Stephen Cottrell, Archbishop of York.
 At General Synod in February 2018 Bishop Stephen held a fringe meeting entitled Can Nuclear Weapons Be Banned?
 Among those in attendance was Justin Welby, Archbishop of Canterbury.

+The motion passed at General Synod and the letter from the Bishops recognises the need to work with others to achieve nuclear disarmament and peace.
 Finally the motion commits the Church of England to work with the Anglican Communion and ecumenical partners to work towards the elimination of nuclear weapons and by doing so achieve “a genuine peace”.

 Some suggestions for action include:

-Talk to members of your congregation about the motion, the Ban Treaty and encourage them to join Christian CND.
+Talk to members of your congregation about the Ban Treaty and encourage them to join Christian CND.
 If you would like membership forms, these are available for free from the Christian CND office.

-Organise a meeting locally to gather Christians together to discuss the Ban Treaty.
+Organise a meeting locally to gather Christians together to discuss theTreaty.
 We can help with the arrangements and provide a speaker if necessary.

 These are just a few suggestions, if there is anything you want to do which isn’t on the list, that’s great.
 Please let us know what you are planning so that we can let others know about it.